 Pears.
 How do you feel about them?

 Recently, I was faced with the dilemma of having too many slices of bacon and nowhere to put them.
-You’re looking at me like, “Oh, hun…you just put those straight into your mouf.” <- I could squeeze you.
+You’re looking at me like, “Oh, hun…you just put those straight into your mouth.” <- I could squeeze you.

 As fate would have it, I was thumbing through the November issue of Cooking Light and crash landed on a TWO-PAGE spread that was titled, “Bacon.”
-I did a somersault double backflip triple lutz because the spread included 20 some easy recipes that all.involved.bacon.
+I did a somersault double backflip triple lutz because the spread included 20 some easy recipes that all involved bacon.
 Options!
-Marv!
-Just marv.
+Marvelous!
+Just marvelous.

 However, I figured eliminating the Greek yogurt and sticking to the goat cheese would make the thing that much richer, and I was feeling too lazy to reduce balsamic vinegar.
-SO omit the Greek yogurt, and drizzle these sonsofbeehives with honey I did.
-Marv!
-Just marv.
+SO omit the Greek yogurt, and drizzle the pears with honey I did.
+Just marvelous!

 How do you do with lack of symmetry?

-They take about seven seconds to assemble and they can just hang out in your oven for 40 minutes, since it’s already going to be hot and everything.
-Spoiler alert: they perfume your home with bacon scent.
+They take about seven seconds to assemble and they can just hang out in your oven for 40 minutes, since it’s already going to be preheated and everything.

 Stuff thy pears!

 Bacon Wrapped Roasted Pears with Goat Cheese and Honey